This ad and tracker-free site is made possible by the support its readers.

 Now, odds are you aren’t likely to be capturing images of books and plush toys, but what this test image illustrates very well is how much more detail we can expect from Fuji’s next generation sensor.
 This will make a difference for landscape shooters and even studio portrait photographers.
 Do you need these extra megapixels for your street shooting or vacation images you post online?
 No. But for those looking for the best image quality Fuji have on offer, the X-Pro2 leaves little question.

-The X-T1 does a lot better compared the X-Pro2 after downsampling than the X-Pro1 does, but the X-Pro2 bring more detail in almost all instances.
+The X-T1 does a lot better compared the X-Pro2 after downsampling than the X-Pro1 does, but the X-Pro2 brings more detail in almost all instances.

 The one instance it might not, is detail in saturated red, as evidenced in the third set of comparison crops.
 The X-Pro2 appears to be suffering from a loss of detail, or simply a blown red channel, however the histogram suggests otherwise.
 My speed lights were the same, and ambient light wasn’t even close to a factor here, so initially I figured this was more Film Simulation Mode tinkering by Fuji.
 As we’ll see in the RAF comparison, that’s not the case.